 The following information is designed to draw the attention of interested parties to the information required to be disclosed by the Provision of Services Regulations 2009.

-David McClean is licensed to act as an Insolvency Practitioner in the United Kingdom by the Institute of Chartered Accountants in Ireland (ICAI).
-Lisa Lappin is licensed to act as an Insolvency Practitioner in the United Kingdom by the Insolvency Practitioners Association (IPA).
+David McClean is licensed to act as an Insolvency Practitioner in Great Britain and Northern Ireland by Chartered Accountants Ireland.
+Lisa Lappin is licensed to act as an Insolvency Practitioner in Great Britain and Northern Ireland by the Insolvency Practitioners Association (IPA).

-Baker Tilly Mooney Moore is regulated for a range of investment business activities by the Association of Chartered Certified Accountants.
+Baker Tilly Mooney Moore is regulated for a range of investments business activities by the Association of Chartered Certified Accountants.

 Rules Governing Actions

 All IPs are bound by the rules of their professional body, including any that relate specifically to insolvency.
-The rules of the professional body that licences David McClean can be found at ICAI - https://www.charteredaccountants.ie/en/.
+The rules of the professional body that licences David McClean can be found at Chartered Accountants Ireland – https://www.charteredaccountants.ie/Professional-Standards/Bye-laws-and-Regulations.
 The rules of the professional body that licences Lisa Lappin can be found at IPA - http://www.insolvency-practitioners.org.uk/.
-IPs are bound by the Statements of Insolvency Practice (SIPs), details of which can be found at https://www.r3.org.uk/what-we-do/publications/professional/statements-of-insolvency-practice.
+In addition, IPs are bound by the Statements of Insolvency Practice (SIPs), details of which can be found at https://www.r3.org.uk/what-we-do/publications/professional/statements-of-insolvency-practice.

-All IPs are required to comply with the Insolvency Code of Ethics and a copy of the Code can be found at IPA - http://www.insolvency-practitioners.org.uk/regulation-and-guidance/ethics-code.
+All IPs are required to comply with the Insolvency Code of Ethics and a copy of the Code can be found at Chartered Accountants Ireland https://www.charteredaccountants.ie/Professional-Standards/Bye-laws-and-Regulations/Ethics/Code-and-standards and IPA - http://www.insolvency-practitioners.org.uk/regulation-and-guidance/ethics-code.

-Baker Tilly Mooney Moore undertakes to investigate any complaints received promptly.
+Baker Tilly Mooney Moore undertakes to investigate any complaints we receive promptly.

 There are three possible stages to each complaint:-